Hallejujah123/thesis_notes/abstract_draft.md

 2. Evaluate the impact of these metrics on quality evaluation and maintenance practices.
 3. Identify trends and best practices that influence metric selection in industry and academia.

+The review of foundational works, including studies by Basili, Dijkman, and Parida, provides a robust starting point for this analysis.
 By integrating empirical findings with theoretical frameworks, this research seeks to contribute to the understanding of metric effectiveness and popularity in software development.

 ## Structure of the Thesis